etch1000/reqwest_calls/README.md

 ```

 ###### JSONResponse
-JSONResponse shows the response of a POST request with status code 201 (CREATED), and we can see the output for it as :
+JSONResponse shows the response of a POST request with status code 201 (CREATED), and we can see the output for it as:

 ```
 JSONResponse {